gcbel/vector-space/README.md

 ## Usage

 This application can be run from the Render.com platform.
-Allow about a minute for the site to load, as periods of site inactivity cause slow connections to the website.
+Please allow about a minute for the site to load, as periods of site inactivity cause slow connections to the website.

 ## Credits